 Michael then began to wonder what Regain could do for Adelaide Brighton.

-“When I realised that here are some aluminium guys with a waste product, which at the time was going to landfill, and they were likely to be able to get it at an extremely cheap price, that prompted us to go ahead and see if we could do business with them,” he says.
+“When I realized that here are some aluminum guys with a waste product, which at the time was going to landfill, and they were likely to be able to get it at an extremely cheap price, that prompted us to go ahead and see if we could do business with them,” he says.

 It was a relationship derived out of necessity as when the price of natural gas started to climb a few years ago, Michael knew they needed to keep their fuel costs down to remain competitive in the market.